sparkfun/Qwiic_Template_Py/README.md

 The file [setup.cfg](https://github.com/sparkfun/Qwiic_Template_Py/blob/master/setup.cfg) contains options that the packaging tools use when creating the specific package.
 For the most part, the file in this template repo can be used.

 ### setup.py
 The file ```setup.py``` is a python script that is used to describe the package and build an install package.
-The file is used by the python package ```setuptools```, which is a collection of untilities that make it simple to build and distribute Python distributions.
+The file is used by the python package ```setuptools```, which is a collection of utilities that make it simple to build and distribute Python distributions.

 This template repository contains an example ```setup.py``` file for review and an overview of the file contents are below.
-For details on the strucutre of the file, please review the [setup.py section](https://packaging.python.org/tutorials/packaging-projects/#creating-setup-py) in the Packaging Python Projects document.
+For details on the structure of the file, please review the [setup.py section](https://packaging.python.org/tutorials/packaging-projects/#creating-setup-py) in the Packaging Python Projects document.

 ___Description Section___